emrebendes/wind-dwt-bilstm-metaheuristic/README.md

 Companion code and results for the manuscript:

 >Bendeş, E. (2026).
-Joint Hyperparameter Optimization of a DWT–BiLSTM
+Bio-Inspired Metaheuristic Optimization of a DWT–BiLSTM
->Architecture for Wind Speed Forecasting: A Statistical Benchmark of
+>Architecture for Wind Speed Forecasting: A Statistical Bench-mark with
->Metaheuristic Algorithms with Component Ablation.
+>Component Ablation.
 Manuscript under review.

 This repository contains the complete experimental code, configuration files, per-iteration trial histories, and analysis outputs for a